-Fig. 5(a) and Fig. 5(b) compare the anomaly score distributions of AE-CNN and the proposed AD-DDPM models on the test dataset.
-The anomaly scores of AE model overlap significantly, indicating its weakness in differentiating anomalies and detecting anomalies. contrast.
-AD-DDPM's In anomaly scores are well-separated.
-The scores of AE-CNN are mostly lower than 0.0001, suggesting it tends to overfit both normal and anomalous patterns, failing to capture fault-specific features, whereas AD-DDPM's probabilistic modeling of latent distributions ensures robust anomaly detection.
+Figure 5(a) and (b) compare the anomaly score distributions of AE-CNN and the proposed AD-DDPM models on the test dataset.
+The anomaly scores of AE model overlap significantly, indicating its weakness in differentiating anomalies and detecting anomalies.
+In contrast, AD-DDPM's anomaly scores are well separated.
+The scores of AE-CNN are mostly lower than 0.0001, suggesting it tends to overfit both normal and anomalous patterns, failing to capture fault-specific features, whereas AD-DDPM's probabilistic modeling of latent distributions ensures robust AD.